 Car Accidents Involving Uninsured or Underinsured Drivers

-There are hundreds of uninsured and underinsured motorists driving along Florida roadways and down Miami avenues and streets.
-Even though this is against the law, these uninsured drivers are behind the wheel of cars, trucks, and motorcycles and getting into accidents in Miami-Dade and Broward County.
+Perazzo Law knows that there are hundreds of uninsured and underinsured motorists driving along Florida roadways and down Miami avenues and streets.
+Even though this is against the law, these uninsured drivers are behind the wheel of cars, trucks, and motorcycles and getting into accidents in Miami-Dade and Broward Counties.
 Some accidents may involve personal injury, property damage, losses or even wrongful death.
 While an uninsured motorist in Miami, Hialeah, Homestead, Kendall, or any other Miami-Dade or Broward County city, may have to face criminal charges (law 324.021), the victims will have to figure out how to cover their own personal injuries, property damage, loss wages, medical bills, etc., when involved in a car accident caused by an uninsured driver.
+(See Also Top 10 Policies)

 While PIP (Personal Injury Protection) is required by law for all Florida vehicle owners, some motorists operate vehicles with no insurance coverage.
 When these motorists crash into another motor vehicle, a pedestrian, or cyclists, and cause personal injury, property damage, or loss, someone must be held liable to compensate those on the receiving end of injury, damage, or loss.
 But what happens when an uninsured motorist is responsible for an accident, and what happens to the victims of such incidents?
 Who provides compensation for their personal injuries or losses, which can include medical bills, automotive repairs, and other expenditures brought onto them as a result of another motorists negligence?